Spain’s royals face brunt of growing public anger at politicians over flooding

 “The royals have been on many visits themselves to many places without any problem.
 But the king cannot go anywhere without the permission of the prime minister.
 It was Sanchez’s decision to go with the king despite the tension.”

-Spanish transport minister Oscar Puente blamed far-right groups for trying to attack Sanchez, with protesters bludgeoning his car, smashing a back window.
+Spanish transport minister Oscar Puente blamed far-right groups for trying to attack Sanchez, with protesters bludgeoning his car and smashing a back window.

 “I understand that there is an investigation.
 People have been identified who belong to far-right groups who cause public order offences,” he told Spanish television on Monday.